close up of a flea that will be eliminated by the best flea treatment for cats

 What Are Fleas?

 Fleas are tiny wingless creatures that feed on blood and are capable of ingesting up to 15 times their body weight!
-They’re very difficult to see, but if you can get up close, you can identify them by their reddish-brown color and a flattened body.
+They’re very difficult to see, but if you can get up close, you can identify them by their reddish-brown color and flattened bodies.
 A common way to confirm a flea infestation is by locating “flea dirt,” the partially digested blood, which unfortunately doubles as food for flea larvae.

 Fleas present a very high risk because they can spread disease to your animals.
 With the ability to jump up to eight inches, they don’t need wings to get a hold of your furry friends.